ge3224/just-jsx/README.md

 ## Why Just JSX?

-**JSX is great.
-React is optional.**

 Just JSX gives you:
 - ✅ Familiar JSX syntax for building UIs
 - ✅ Direct DOM manipulation (no virtual DOM overhead)
 - ✅ Full TypeScript support with proper type inference
 - ✅ SVG elements work out of the box
-- ✅ Small enough to audit in 10 minutes (~171 lines)
+- ✅ Small enough to audit in 10 minutes (~195 lines)
 - ✅ No build-time or runtime dependencies

-Use it when you want the ergonomics of JSX without committing to a framework.
+Vendor it into your project.
+Read it, understand it, modify it as needed.

 ## Quick Start